Landlord Complaint Form

 Any additional complaints can result in a permanent bar of that landlord or property management person or entity from posting on the Neighborhood Housing Office Website

-More information regarding the landlord complaint process can be found here: https://uwm.edu/neighborhoodhousing/landlord-complaints/
+Explore more information regarding the landlord complaint process.

 A database of complaints will be kept in the NHO.
 All UWM community members have the right to view these complaints at any time.
 All complaint replies will be considered by the Coordinator of Neighborhood Housing.
 The Coordinator of Neighborhood Housing’s decision is final.
 Students living in properties under a suspended listing may not be allowed to post their Room for Rent or Sublease on the NHO Website.
 A Property Manager, Owner or Landlord who is refused listing or is de-listed under the provisions of this program shall not be permitted to re-list for a period of six to twelve months and only if the Property Manager, Owner or Landlord first satisfies NHO with substantial written evidence that the problems with tenant complaints and chronic code violations have been resolved.